Protect yourself from pollen with Pollenguard

 CAN YOU KEEP POLLEN OUT OF YOUR HOME?

 You can’t see a grain of pollen, unless you use a powerful microscope.
 When you see pollen on the end of a flower stamen, you’re actually seeing masses of pollen particles clumped together, not just one.
 They are truly tiny (see picture above).

 Several years ago, a research study was conducted to find out how much pollen could be found in indoor air – and it found that substantial amounts of pollen is polluting the air indoors.
 And, like many unwelcome house guests, once pollen particles make it inside, they don’t want to leave.
 It means that allergy symptoms can be worse inside your home than outdoors.
 And when the hay fever season is over outside, it can continue to rage inside your house, because pollen is notoriously hard to remove.

 HOW TO KEEP POLLEN OUT OF YOUR HOUSE

-If you have asthmatics and hay fever sufferers in the family, investing in a Xgen by Unovent® ventilation system with Pollenguard® could make a difference to daily life.
+If you have asthmatics and hay fever sufferers in the family, investing in a Unovent® ventilation system with Pollenguard® could make a difference to daily life.

 TAKE A LOOK AT THE POLLEN CALENDAR AND SEE WHAT’S COMING